ACME Klein Bottle's Frequently Asked Questions last updated

 Do you really guarantee these?

 Yes.
 If you're not happy with the Klein Bottle, return it within a year.
 I'll refund your money.
 And if it breaks in the first three months (for any reason - even if you drop it), I'll replace it for $10.
 Every few months, someone calls for a replacement.
 So far, exactly one person has asked for a refund.

 Can I safely send my credit card to you?

 Yep.
-I handle credit card orders over the secure server.
+I handle credit card orders over the secure server, Foxycart.
 No problems and no complaints.
-I use a the online merchant credit card system, Authorize.net and Wayne Walrath's nifty software, CCAuthorize.
-And I won't charge your credit card until I actually ship the Klein Bottle. (which is usually the same day as I you place the order)
+I use a the online merchant credit card system, Authorize.net.
+I never see your credit card number - it goes securely and directly to the bank.

 I also accept payments via email and PayPal.
 My "seller reputation" is over 500, but I'd rather be known for my reputation in the field of mathematics.
 (My Erdös number is 3)

 I keep your information confidential.
 I don't collect information about my customers, compile mailing lists, or spam.
 I do not include your credit card numbers on invoices.
 I don't send followup email pushing new products.